-Mobile crisis intervention services (MCIS) are intended to provide rapid response, individual assessment, and evaluation and stabilization and treatment for individuals experiencing a behavioral health crisis.
-A behavioral health crisis is defined by the individual experiencing the crisis, or as a turning point in the course of anything decisive or critical in an individual's life, in which the outcome may decide whether possible negative consequences will follow.
-MCIS must address co-occurring substance use disorders, including opioid use disorder, if identified.
-MCIS shall be available wherever the individual is experiencing a behavioral health crisis 24 hours a day, 7 days a week, 365 days per year and not restricted to select locations within any region on particular days or times.
-MCIS are intended to stabilize the person in crisis, prevent further deterioration and provide immediate treatment and intervention in a location best suited to meet the needs of the individual, and in the least restrictive environment available.
-MCIS are provided in two models: mobile crisis team (MCT) and mobile response and stabilization services (MRSS).
+Mobile crisis services are intended to provide rapid response, individual assessment, and evaluation and treatment of mental health crisis to individuals experiencing a mental health crisis.
+A mental health crisis is defined as a turning point in the course of anything decisive or critical in an individual's life, in which the outcome may decide whether possible negative consequences will follow.
+Crisis services are available where the individual is experiencing a mental health crisis on 24 hours a day, 7 days a week, 365 days per year basis and not restricted to select locations within any region on particular days or times and must address co-occurring substance use disorders, including opioid use disorder, if identified.
+Crisis Services are intended to stabilize the person in crisis, prevent further deterioration and provide immediate treatment and intervention in a location best suited to meet the needs of the individual and in the least restrictive environment available.